DigitalMediaServer/DigitalMediaServer/src/main/external-resources/plugins/README.md

    you can check the jar and make sure the root contains the plugin file with correct path to mainClass, which should also be included)

-### Step 5: Load the plugin in UMS
+### Step 5: Load the plugin in DMS
-   1. Copy your created jar (e.g. helloworld-1.0.0.jar) to plugins/ folder of your UMS.
+   1. Copy your created jar (e.g. helloworld-1.0.0.jar) to plugins/ folder of your DMS.
-   2. Start UMS.
+   2. Start DMS.
    3. Check from Traces that plugin is loaded:
    ```
     Searching for plugins in ...